John-Ling/johnling.me/blog/articles/entering-a-hackathon/index.md

 I'll be honest I was surprised we even got this far considering our competition.
 On the website we submitted Devpost, you could view other projects submitted by competitors.
 I won't lie some of the submissions were pretty cracked.

 ![These people locked in](assets/lockedin.png)
-_These people locked in hard and I was expecting them to win_
+_These people locked in hard and I was expecting them to win._

 ![Eco Lens](assets/ecolens.png)
-_My friend really liked this one and I have to agree_
+_My friend really liked this one and I have to agree._

 ![MealMate](assets/mealmate.png)
 _This one didn't get into the finals and tbh it really should have.
-If you guys ever read this somehow, you guys were scammed IMO_
+If you guys ever read this somehow, you guys were scammed IMO._

-Honestly I attributed our final placement to the video created by N. It was really well edited video and I think that improved our app's strength.
+Honestly I attributed our final placement to the video created by N. It was a really well edited video and I think that improved our app's strength.
 Our app logo and in my opinion general coherence of the UI with the consistent orange and grey colour scheme made it pretty professional and almost took people's attention away from the scuffed hosting solution.
+Almost.

-Regardless on how we got into the finals, we had to prepare a presentation to pitch to the judges and we had some really strong judges.
-All of them were software engineers at Atlassian, Google and AirWallex (startup in Melbourne).
+Regardless of how we got into the finals, we had to prepare a presentation to pitch to the judges and we had some really strong judges.
+All of them were software engineers at Atlassian, Google and AirWallex (Melbourne based startup).

-Ironically I saw 2 of my previous school friends under another team that made it to the finalists called Lumen Live so seeing them was pretty funny.
+Ironically I saw 2 of my previous school friends under another finalist team named Lumen Live so seeing them was pretty funny.

 We went through the pitch which I think went ok.
 We had a bit of a problem moving the windows from my laptop onto the projector due to something weird about Hyprland but otherwise it went well.

 Everyone went through their pitches and the judges left to determine the winner.

 A bit of time passed and they came back and announced the winners.
-We won the prize for "Best First Years" which was pretty cool (although not unexpected haha).
+We won the prize for "Best First Years" which was pretty cool (though not unexpected haha).
 Although there was another prize for "Best product" which was snagged by another first year team which was a bit odd but I digress.

 To their credit they did have more features then us and it was honestly a really cool product.
-I think if we had added some more basic features to Ramble we could've stood a better chance though.
+I think if we had added some more basic features to Ramble we could've stood a better chance.

 ![Group photo of most of the participants](assets/group_photo.png)